 Exxon Mobil Rewards+

-Exxon Mobil Rewards+ is an extremely generous rewards program.
+Exxon Mobil Rewards+ is an incredibly generous rewards program.
 You earn up to 3 cents for every gallon of fuel you purchase.
-You also earn 2 cents for every dollar you spend in their convenience stores.
-Once you accumulate 100 points, you can turn them in to get $1 off.
+You also earn 2 cents for every dollar in their convenience stores.
+You can turn them in once you accumulate 100 points to get $1 off.
 You can qualify for even better rewards if you buy gas a lot.
 Exxon also allows members to combine their Mobil Rewards with other rewards programs like AARP and Frequent Filler.

 Sign up for Exxon Mobil Rewards+ here.